 Italy, 1990

 In a standout, shiny blue uniform, the 1990 Italian World Cup design emphasized the country’s green, white, and red national colors on the arm and collar trims.
-The flag itself as a patch on the left chest.
+The flag itself featured as a patch on the left chest.
 A top kit with some plain white shorts and all blue socks to complete the outfit.

 USA, 1994 kit